 Disable all warning messages.

-This option causes the compiler to treat all warnings as if they were errors.
-This means that if any warning is issued, the compiler will not generate code — instead, it will return a non-zero exit status.
+This option causes the compiler to treat all warnings as if they were errors when generating target code.
+This means that if the compiler issues any warning, it will not generate target code — instead, it will return a non-zero exit status.

 This option causes the compiler to halt immediately after syntax checking and not do any semantic checking if it finds any syntax errors in the program.

 This option operates when the compiler is invoked with the –make–interface option to generate .int and .int2 files for one or more modules.
 In its default setting, ‘--halt-at-invalid-interface’, it causes the compiler to check the consistency of those parts of each of those modules that are intended to end up in the .int and .int2 files.
 If these checks find any problems, the compiler will stop without generating those files after printing an error message for each problem.

 Users can prevent this behavior, and thus allow the generation of invalid interface files, by specifying ‘--no-halt-at-invalid-interface’.

 Do not warn about argument order rearrangement caused by ‘--introduce-accumulators’.

 Do not warn about variables which only occur once.

 For predicates that are local to a module (those that are not exported), don’t issue a warning if the ‘pred’ or ‘mode’ declaration does not have a determinism annotation.
 Use this option if you want the compiler to perform automatic determinism inference for non-exported predicates.